 What You Should Know About Calling 811 Before You Dig

 April is National Safe Digging Month.
 At this point, most contractors know that they need to find out what’s underground before beginning to dig, but there may be some finer points of safe digging that you’re not aware of.
-We’ve compiled a list of 811 facts that you should know before your next dig.
+We’ve compiled a list of facts you should know about calling 811 before you dig.

 - Call 3-10 days before you dig to give the utility owners enough time to get out there and mark their lines.